phoenix-chronobiology/phoenix-chronobiology.github.io/docs/glossary.md

 <span id="circadian-hyper-amplitude-tension">circadian hyper-amplitude-tension (CHAT)</span>
 : [chronomedicine]
 : The problem of excessive variability of blood pressure during a 24-hour interval.
+: Circadian double-amplitude exceeding the upper limit(s) of reference value(s) derived from peers matched by gender and age.
+: _syn_. circadian overswing
 : See also [hyperamplitude tension](#hyperamplitude-tension).

 <span id="circannual">circannual</span>